RayHightower/rayhightower.github.octo-broken/source/_posts/2014-07-21-rvm-and-parallella-what-a-difference-a-shell-makes.markdown

 ```

 ###Consider Fish?
-Right after this exercise, Zach had a Twitter conversation with [Josh Cheek](htp://twitter.com/josh_cheek) and about a shell called [fish](http://fishshell.com/).
+Right after this exercise, Zach and [Josh Cheek](htp://twitter.com/josh_cheek) had a Twitter conversation about a shell called [fish](http://fishshell.com/).
 Something new and shiny to explore!

 ###Original Plan: Rubinius
 Did I mention that we originally planned to install [Rubinius](/blog/2014/02/06/installing-rubinius-using-rvm/) on the Parallella?
 Where there are goals, there are yaks waiting to be shaved!